-Honor Society in Religious Studies
+Honor Society in Religion

 Theta Alpha Kappa is open to both undergraduate and graduate students.
-Undergraduate students must have completed three semesters at Oklahoma City University, completed 12 hours in religious studies, attained a 3.50 GPA in religion courses and at least a 3.00 GPA in their total academic program.
+Undergraduate students must have completed three semesters at Oklahoma City University, completed 12 hours in religious studies, attained a 3.50 GPA in religion courses, at least a 3.00 GPA in their total academic program and be in the upper 35% of the class in general scholarship.